 The importer agrees to meet the following 8 conditions when posting a customs bond:

-A customs bond must be in place even on “duty free” shipments.
+A customs bond must be in place even on “duty-free” shipments.

-When asking why a customs bond is needed, and required by law, try to imagine the mess that would happen if millions of shipments got tied up in limbo due to duties and taxes not being paid!
+When asking why a customs bond is needed and required by law, try to imagine the mess that would happen if millions of shipments got tied up in limbo due to duties and taxes not being paid!
 This would be a nightmare.
 Having customs bonds in place on every shipment ensures smooth commerce between countries.
 Shipments can be processed quickly and efficiently into the U.S. with the assurance that all duties and taxes will be paid.

 At USA Customs Clearance, there is always a customs bond requirement regardless of the shipment value when we file an electronic customs entry.
 USA Customs Clearance makes it easy and affordable to obtain a customs bond.
-You can request a continuous bond online.
+You can purchase a continuous bond online.

 Without the proper customs bond coverage, you could possibly face fines and severe delays.
 Having a bond is part of the price of importing goods.
 Without a properly executed customs or imports bond, your shipment will likely not clear U.S. customs.
 When this occurs, agents from CBP will not only assess fines, but might deem it necessary to hold your imports for an extended time period and require an inspection.
 Inspection and storage can result in additional fees.
 If a bond is not issued after 30 days of arrival of the imported goods, the custodian of the cargo can resell the goods after obtaining permission from customs in order to cover expenses, such as cross docking and storage fees.